nmedia82/sync-wc-google/readme.txt

 4. Settings page

 == Changelog ==
+= 6.11 August 22, 2022 =
+* Bug fixed: All categories were being pulled, now it is fixed now
+* Feature: Categories and Tags now can be set with Names also.
 = 6.10.3 July 19, 2022 =
 * Bug Fixed: [Upsell Ids issue fixed](https://clients.najeebmedia.com/forums/topic/upsell_ids-product-data-is-not-fetched-and-causes-an-error/)
 = 6.10.2- May 11, 2022 =